MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 10. Stay on the **Data loss prevention page** and leave the browser opened.

-After completing this task, you have created a DLP Policy from the template "General Data Protection Regulation (GDPR)" that detects if GDPR sensitive content is shared with people outside of your organization.
+After completing this task, you have created a DLP Policy from the template “General Data Protection Regulation (GDPR)” that detects if GDPR sensitive content is shared with people outside of your organization.
 The policy is extra sensitive for the configured threshold of **1** rule match and **Joni Sherman** will be notified if a matching occurs.

 #### Task 9 - Create a DLP policy from scratch

 After creating a DLP Policy for protecting GDPR relevant data, you will create another policy from scratch.
 Instead of using a template, you will configure rules directly with custom rules and actions.

-1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.
+1. Connect to the **Client 1 VM** and browse to Microsoft Purview Portal (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In left navigation of the Microsoft 365 compliance center, select **Data loss prevention**.
+2. In left navigation of the Microsoft Purview Portal, select **Data loss prevention** under **Solutions**.

 3. On the **Data loss prevention** page, select the **Policies** tab, then select **+ Create policy**.

 4. In the **Choose the information to protect** section,

 	1. Select **Custom** under **Categories**, then select the **Custom policy** template from the **Templates** section.

 	2. Select **Next**

 5. In the **Name your policy** section, enter the following information:

 	- **Name**: Credit card data DLP Policy

 	- **Description**: Data loss prevention policy for credit card data in Teams.

 6. In the **Locations to apply the policy** section, apply the following settings and select **Next**:

 	- **Exchange email**: On

 	- **SharePoint sites**: On

 	- **OneDrive accounts**: On

 	- **Teams chat and channel messages**: On

-	- **Microsoft Defender for Cloud Apps**: Off
+	- **Microsoft Defender for Cloud Apps**: On
-	- **On Premises Repositories**: Off
-	- **Power BI**: Off

 7. In the **Policy settings** section, stay with the default selection and select **Next**.

 	1. In the **Customize Advanced DLP rules** section, select **+ Create rule** and enter the following information:
 		- **Name**: Credit card numbers found